Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Discussion

 These DR1 forecasts assume that the models used here are the best we can do at lens finding.
 However, different machine-learning models have different strengths and weaknesses when it comes to lens finding, so by analysing the abilities of different models it is possible to create an ensemble classifier that is better than the sum of its parts.
 In \citet{Q1-SP059}, it was found that by combining \texttt{Zoobot} with Models 1 and 2, the resulting ensemble classifier outperforms \texttt{Zoobot} alone at lens finding in Q1.
 Additionally, as the number of known lenses grows, we will be compiling an increasingly large sample of real \Euclid strong lenses that we can include in our training, which is likely to improve the lens-finding abilities of all the machine-learning models.
 As such, the numbers forecasted here should provide a lower limit of performance.

-\subsection{Discovery of lenses of particular interest}
+\subsection{{Discovery} of lenses of particular interest}

-An ensemble approach to lens finding will still benefit from the individual machine-learning models being optimised as much as possible, and one aspect that is worth considering is the ability to discover lenses of individual scientific value.
+An ensemble approach to lens finding will still benefit from the individual machine-learning models being optimised as much as possible, and one aspect that is worth considering is the ability to {discover} lenses of individual scientific value.
 Figure \ref{fig:lens-density} shows the rank and the corresponding images of objects that may be more interesting than the typical single-galaxy-lensed-by-an-LRG lensing configuration that dominate the strong lens samples and are typically the only type of lens system that is simulated.
-It is interesting to investigate how these objects are scored by machine-learning models which are not trained to recognise lenses of this type.
+It is interesting to investigate how these objects are scored by machine-learning models which are not trained to recognise lenses of this type, such as DSPLs and non-LRG lens galaxies.
+We note that one population of strong lenses that are underrepresented in our sample are lensed quasars, and hence a designated search is required to discover the $2000$--$3000$ lensed quasars expected in the full EWS.

-\subsubsection{DSPLs}
+\subsubsection{{DSPLs}}

 DSPLs are useful cosmological probes; an analysis and modelling of the DSPLs found in \Euclid Q1 is presented by \citet{Q1-SP054}.
 There it was found that four lenses in Q1 could be convincingly modelled as DSPLs, and there were another four candidate DSPLs.
-The ranking of the four DSPLs by each of the models is presented in Table \ref{tab:dspl-ranks}, and images of these four DSPLs are shown in Sect. \ref{fig:dspls}.
-Although four DSPLs is not enough to confidently extrapolate about our ability to discover DSPLs in the EWS, it is reassuring that many of them were ranked highly.
+The ranking of the four DSPLs by each of the models is presented in Table \ref{tab:dspl-ranks}, {and images of these four DSPLs are shown in Sect. \ref{fig:dspls}}.
+Although four DSPLs is not enough to confidently extrapolate about our ability to {discover} DSPLs in the EWS, it is reassuring that many of them were ranked highly.
 Model 1 performs exceedingly well at picking out the DSPLs, with all four of them being ranked in the top 500.
 With the combined performance of the five models it is unlikely that we missed many high-quality DSPLs, with only $6\pm{3}$ forecasted to be detectable within Q1 to begin with \citep{Q1-SP054}.